santipabWannakiri/spring-boot-centralized-logging-aop/README.md

 `@After:` Specifies advice to be executed regardless of the outcome of a matched method.

 `@Around:` Specifies advice to be executed around a matched method, allowing custom logic before and after method execution.

+Choosing which one depends on the specific requirements of your use case. for example \
+`What information do you want to capture?`\
+`Which point in the method execution process do you want to capture this information?`\
+`Do you need to customize or modify anything before recording the information in the log file?`